Kremlin warns of retaliation after Finland moves toward NATO

 Public opinion in both nations shifted dramatically in favor of NATO membership after the invasion, which stirred fears in countries along Russia’s flank that they could be next.

-Such an expansion of the alliance would leave Russia surrounded by NATO countries in the Baltic Sea and the Arctic and would amount to a stinging setback for Russian President Vladimir Putin, who had hoped to divide and roll back NATO in Europe but is instead seeing the opposite happen.
+Such an expansion of the alliance would leave Russia surrounded by NATO countries in the Baltic Sea and the Arctic and would amount to a stinging setback for Russian President Vladimir Putin.
+He had hoped to divide and roll back NATO in Europe but is instead seeing the opposite happen.

 NATO Secretary-General Jens Stoltenberg has said the alliance would welcome Finland and Sweden with open arms.